-Now, don't we fear God's word when He says, "The soul that sins, it shall die"?
-It's just as true today as it was when He said it to Adam and Eve.
+Now, do we not fear God's Word when He says, "The soul that sins, it shall die"?
+It is just as true today as it was when He said it to Adam and Eve.
 Do we disrespect Him so much that we just shove it aside and take our chances anyway?
-The answer to this is of course, Yes we do!
+The answer to this is, "Of course, yes we do!"

 But you see the real fear of God would have restrained Nadab and Abihu.
 It would have restrained Ananias and Sapphira.
-If Satan had feared God, he would have never done such a stupid thing as to think he could wage war against God and win!
+If Satan had feared God, he would have never done such a stupid thing as to think he could wage war against God and win.
 And we all do play this same foolish game.
 Why?
-Because we don't fear Him yet as we should.
+Because we do not fear Him yet as we should.

-Don't feel overly bad about that, because the fear of God is something we have to grow in as well.
+Do not feel overly bad about that, because the fear of God is something we have to grow in as well.
 We have to learn it.
 We are ignorant of many things.
 God is patient with us as we learn it.
-So as we grow in the understanding of its use—of it application—making it operational—something that becomes a part of our personality, God keeps working to increase our understanding of the important role that it plays right along with faith, hope and love.
+So as we grow in the understanding of its use—of its application, making it operational, something that becomes a part of our personality—God keeps working to increase our understanding of the important role that it plays right along with faith, hope, and love.

-Psalm 34:8-10 O taste and see that the Lord is good.
-Blessed is the man who trusts in Him.
-O fear the Lord, you his saints, for there is no want [lack] to them that fear Him.
-The young lions do lack, and suffer hunger, but they that seek the Lord shall not want [lack] any good thing.
+Psalm 34:8-10 Oh, taste and see that the Lord is good.
+Blessed is the man who trusts in Him!
+Oh, fear the Lord, you His saints, for there is no want [lack] to those who fear Him.
+The young lions lack and suffer hunger; but those who seek the Lord shall not lack any good thing.

-Now a number of times, Evelyn has told me that it was the fear of her father that kept her from doing foolish things.
-I want you to understand that that fear of her father in no way kept her from loving her father!
-I've been witness to that!
+A number of times, Evelyn has told me that it was the fear of her father that kept her from doing foolish things.
+I want you to understand that her fear of her father in no way kept her from loving her father!
+I have been witness to that.
 She loved her father.
 And, there was no war—no antagonism—between them.
-They probably didn't always understand each other, but there was real love there.
+They probably did not always understand each other, but there was real love there.

 Now what is "wrong" with the fear of God is people's misconception of it!
 The fear of God is a very positive attribute to our personality.

-II Corinthians 5:9-10 Wherefore we labor, that, whether present or absent, we may be accepted of Him.
-For we must all appear before the judgment seat of Christ [He's including himself in this.] that everyone may receive the things done in his body according to that he has done, whether it be good, or bad.
+II Corinthians 5:9-10 Therefore we make it our aim, whether present or absent, to be welling pleasing to Him.
+For we must all appear before the judgment seat of Christ [He is including himself in this.], that each one may receive the things done in the body according to what he has done, whether good or bad.

-II Corinthians 5:9-11 Knowing, therefore, the TERROR of the Lord, we persuade men.
-But we are made manifest unto God, and I trust also are made manifest in your consciences.
+II Corinthians 5:9-11 Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.

 In saying, "Knowing the terror of the Lord," Paul indirectly put his finger on why the fear of the Lord is so necessary to our lives.
-Let's go to a verse that states this very clearly.
-I've been saving this verse until now, and it is a kind of keystone, along with the one "that the fear of the Lord is the key to the treasures of God."
+Let us go to a verse that states this very clearly.
+I have been saving this verse until now, and it is a kind of keystone, along with the one "that the fear of the Lord is the key to the treasures of God."

-Back in the book of Proverbs, let's go to chapter 8, and verse 13.
-Here we have one of those brief, succinct bible definitions of a term.
+Back in the book of Proverbs, let us go to chapter 8, and verse 13.
+Here we have one of those brief, succinct Bible definitions of a term.
 I John 3:4 says that, "sin is the transgression of the law."
 That is something simply and easily stated.
-I John 5:3 says, "for this is the love of God that we keep his commandments"—a definition we can carry around with us that provides a basis for understanding.
+I John 5:3 says, "for this is the love of God that we keep His commandments"—a definition we can carry around with us that provides a basis for understanding.

-Proverbs 8:13 The fear of the Lord IS to hate evil.
-Pride, arrogance, the evil way, and the froward mouth, do I hate.
+Proverbs 8:13 The fear of the Lord is to hate evil; pride and arrogance and the evil way, and the perverse mouth I hate.

-This isn't difficult to understand at all.
-If one hates evil, and sin is evil, and God most assuredly hates it, then we won't sin!
+This is not difficult to understand at all.
+If one hates evil, and sin is evil, and God most assuredly hates it, then we will not sin!